b-bellecour/get-h1-scope/README.md

 The `get-h1-scope.py` script helps you fetch scope URLs from HackerOne programs and save them in an organized manner.
 You can use it to fetch scopes from both public programs (by specifying the program handle) and private programs you are enrolled in.

-- thanks to @sw33tLie for the cool bbscope tool!
+- Big thanks to sw33tLie for the cool [bbscope](https://github.com/sw33tLie/bbscope) tool!

 ## Usage